 Clinical Psychology

-Over 20 students have now graduated with Master of Arts degrees from this program.
+Over 20 students have now graduated with AAU Master of Arts degrees from this program.
 The majority are contributing to the growth of the profession by formally sharing their knowledge with other aspiring psychologists; two have become Addis Ababa University Clinical Psychology faculty while over 50% are employed at other universities and government hospitals in Ethiopia, teaching students and providing therapy to clients.
 Several are supporting clients in private practice while two are working in Ethiopian government settings.
-While the number of graduates is still very small, this fledgling program is poised to impact the delivery of mental health supports in Addis Ababa and beyond.
+While the number of graduates is still very small, this program is poised to impact the delivery of mental health supports in Addis Ababa and beyond.

 Program Contact Information